jxnblk/blog/src/posts/css-derived-color-palette-documentation.md

   <abbr title="Abstract Syntax Tree">AST</abbr>
 </a>
 for manipulation with JavaScript.
+[Color](https://www.npmjs.com/package/color) will be used to convert the values found in the stylesheet to hexidecimal.
 [Colorable](http://jxnblk.com/colorable) will be used to get color contrast values and [W3AG](http://www.w3.org/TR/WCAG20/#visual-audio-contrast) scores for every possible combination of colors.